The blades on the Kaplan axial-flow turbine resemble a ship's propeller.

-A Kaplan turbine is a type of turbine, developed around 1915 by the Austrian engineer Viktor Kaplan (1876–1934), that has two or more blades, the pitch of which is adjustable; it resembles a marine propeller.
+A Kaplan turbine is a type of water turbine, developed around 1915 by the Austrian engineer Viktor Kaplan (1876–1934), that has two or more blades, the pitch of which is adjustable; it resembles a marine propeller.
 The turbine may have gates to control the angle of the fluid flow into the blades.

 Kaplan turbines are well suited to situations in which there is a low head and a large amount of discharge.
 The adjustable runner blades enable high efficiency even in the range of partial load, and there is little drop in efficiency due to head variation or load.